Sample of Courses

 Crary, Michel Foucault, Gilles Deleuze, Paul Virilio, Bruno Latour, Friedrich

-Kittler, and Alain Resnais, Chris Marker, Harun Farocki, Trinh T. Minh-Ha.
+Kittler, and Alain Resnais, Chris Marker, Harun Farocki, Trinh T. Minh-Ha

 Undergraduate Level:

-This course explores a history of vision, visuality, and
+Origins of Contemporary Visual Culture This course explores a history of vision, visuality, and

 the screen since the 19th century.